Code-Institute-Submissions/Jakemcp97-Project-NLS_JulyResub/README.md

 Cascading style sheets is a language used to add style, shape and color to the website.

 ## Testing
+All HTML pages passed without major issues in the w3schools HTML validator.

+The CSS page passed in the jigsaw validator.

 Below are some use cases i tested the sight with:

 1. Homepage interactive map: